-The target for the Group's capital ratio has been calculated at 17.9%, and 17.5% after deduction for the minority interests' share in Vestjysk Bank.
-With a capital ratio of 21.0% at the end of 2023, the Group thus has an excess cover of 3.5 percentage points.
-The group's capital requirements consist of a solvency need of 9.9% and the combined capital buffer requirement of 6.0%, which currently consists of the capital conservation buffer of 2.5%, the countercyclical capital buffer of 2.5%, and the SIFI buffer of 1%.
+The Group's capital requirement ratio has been calculated at 16.5%.
+With a capital ratio of 21.5% at the end of June 2024, the Group thus has an excess cover to the requirement of 5.1 percentage points.
+The group's capital requirements consist of a solvency need of 10.1% and the combined capital buffer requirement of 6.0%, which currently consists of the capital conservation buffer of 2.5%, the countercyclical capital buffer of 2.5%, and the SIFI buffer of 1%.